ab77/netflix-proxy/README.md

 [![](https://raw.githubusercontent.com/ab77/netflix-proxy/master/static/gandi.png)](https://www.gandi.net/hosting/iaas/buy)

 The following is based on Ubuntu image provided by `Gandi` using` root` login with SSH key only (no password).
-For default non-root `admin` login, adjust step 6 to use `sudo` where nesessary.
+For default non-root `admin` login, adjust step 6 to use `sudo` where necessary.

 1. Head over to [Gandi](https://www.gandi.net/hosting/iaas/buy) to create a virtual server in a geographic location of interest.
 2. SSH to your server and run: